 While the incarnation certainly contains much mystery, the more I consider what it tells me about the nature of God, the more I marvel and think – what other kind of God would I want to worship?
 In a year when so much distance has had to be created, I have felt again how relational intimacy is at the heart of life.
 If the God of the universe is a God who would incarnate, then that makes sense.
 The very reason for our existence is deep relationship with a God who has expressed his desire for intimacy with us in the ultimate way; he is Emmanuel – God with us.
 I hope that this Christmas whatever loneliness or alienation anyone might feel, we know the love of a God in heaven who longs to comes close to each one of us, a God who wants to carry our burdens for us, a God who searches for us because we are so eternally precious to him, a God who scans the horizon and will run towards us at the first sign of our turning for home.

-Lara Buchanan is an Itinerant speaker with the RZIM and the Zacharias Trust.
+Lara Buchanan is an Itinerant speaker and writer.
 Lara holds degrees in History, English Literature, and Education from the University of Cape Town as well as a Certificate in Theology and Apologetics through OCCA The Oxford Centre for Christian Apologetics and Oxford University.